Green-Chan/ISP-RAS-C-C-programming-course/hw04_processor/README.md

 ## Description

 That is an emulation of some functions of a specific processor.
 It has a stack and four registers of double-precision floating-point numbers.
+It also has a call stack (see commands call and ret below).

 Here is a specific assembler language for this processor: